I am a mother of two and work part-time in healthcare at a local hospital. I am passionate about food, cooking, and health issues.

-- Get creative with your flavor free drinks.
-Buy a selection of flavored, caffeine-free herbal teas.
+- Get creative with your calorie-free drinks.
+Buy a selection of flavored, caffeine-free teas.
 They can be brewed hot or served over ice.
-Sweeten with Stevia if required.
-Try and drink before you develop hunger pangs, and the day will go much more smoothly.
+Sweeten with stevia if desired.
+Try and drink before you develop hunger pangs and the day will go much more smoothly.

-- Get to know the calorie count on items.
+- Get to know the calorie count of food items.
 Read labels.
 Download an app!
-It is shocking how low in calories veggies are, so this will likely make up a good part of fast day.
-Prepared meals are fine too, and the label will have the calorie total, having done the work for you.
+It is shocking how low in calories veggies are, so vegetables will likely make up a good part of your fast day menu.
+Prepared meals are fine too.
+The label will have the calorie total, doing the work for you.

-- Plan out fast day before it happens.
+- Plan out fast days before they happen.
 Make sure you have the food on hand.
-I don’t like to cook on this day, but have a family to feed, so I'll often make soups in the slow cooker.
+I don’t like to cook on these days, but I do have a family to feed, so I often make soups in the slow cooker.

-- My favorite tip is to make a soup, or buy a good quality soup, then for my serving, I add equal parts chicken stock (usually around 7 calories a cup).
+- My favorite tip is to make or buy good-quality soup.
+For my serving, I add equal parts chicken stock (usually around 7 calories a cup).
 This ends up cutting the calories in half.
 For instance, a soup that is 200 calories a cup becomes 103 calories a cup once diluted with stock.
 This allows you to fill up on two cups of soup for roughly the calories of one.

-Below is a recipe for my favorite calorie-free drink, a green tea lime cooler.
+Below is a recipe for my favorite calorie-free drink: green tea lime cooler.